 - Advanced Nutrients pH DOWN: Specially formulated professional, pharmaceutical-grade version of phosphoric acid that immediately lowers hydroponics pH without harming plants.

 - Botanicare pH UP: 29 percent concentrated potassium hydroxide solution that has an extremely low level of phytotoxicity and does not contain salts or chlorides.
 Easy to use for beginners and easy to customize for advanced growers.

 Note: For these products use small amounts when adjusting the nutrient solution to affect the pH level, as required.
-Apply to soil by mixing product with water.
-Make sure to check the pH of your mixture before adding to the soil.
-For best results, check the pH level daily
+Apply to the soil by mixing the product with water.
+Make sure to check the pH of your mixture before adding it to the soil.
+For best results, check the pH level daily.

 The More You Know the Better You Grow

-If you want to produce a nutrient rich and high yielding crop keeping tabs on the pH of your soil is a must.
-Keeping your soil pH level between 6.0 and 6.5 will ensure that your plants are able to absorb as many soil nutrients as possible and will lead to a very happy crop.
-There are a multitude of soil amendment products you can add to your soil to obtain an optimum pH.
-While this article focused mainly on soil pH, pH is important still if you have decided to go the soil free route and grow hydroponically.
+If you want to produce a nutrient-rich and high-yielding crop keeping tabs on the pH of your soil is a must.
+Keeping your soil pH level between 6.0 and 6.5 will ensure that your plants can absorb as many soil nutrients as possible and will lead to a very happy crop.
+There is a multitude of soil amendment products you can add to your soil to obtain an optimum pH.
+While this article focused mainly on soil pH, pH is important still if you have decided to go the soil-free route and grow hydroponically.
 For more information about pH and hydroponic gardening check out Way to Grow’s blog post, Getting Started with Hydroponics.